 What is Strategy?

-Before we dive into why culture is strategy, let’s make sure we have a common understand of what strategy actually is.
+Before we dive into why culture is strategy, let’s make sure we have a common understanding of what strategy actually is.

 In the generic sense, we can go to Wikipedia: